Fear slows progress toward our goals, but there are things we can do about it! ⇔

 In one of my favorite fantasy stories, some British children magically find themselves in Narnia, in great need of help from someone named Aslan.
 Suddenly they discover that Aslan is a huge lion, not a man, and this makes them quite afraid.
 The oldest sister says to a “local” (female beaver): “Is he safe?
 I shall feel rather nervous about meeting a lion.”
 I love the beaver’s reply: “That you will, dearie, and no mistake!
 If there’s anyone who can appear before Aslan without their knees knocking, they’re either braver than most or else just silly.”
 (The Lion, the Witch and the Wardrobe; p75, Collier Books 1970 ed)

-Last week, Luke started out this year’s Life Talk series with a wonderful speech about how to have a good year.
+Last week, Luke started out this year’s Weekend Talk series with a wonderful speech about how to have a good year.
 He said three things are important: (1) We need to move from passivity to activity.
 (2) We need to learn to choose between good and great.
 And (3) we must move from fear to faith.
-If you missed that speech, you can hear it on line.
-To me, it highlights how important today’s topic is.
+To me, that speech highlights how important today’s topic is.
 “Overcoming fear” is one of the three most important things you can do to have a GREAT year!

 Fear’s effects, degrees and causes